davidfstr/dafoster.net/_posts/2021-01-20-i-no-longer-trust-the-great-suspender.md

   (This copy will not auto-update to future untrusted versions of the extension.)
 * All done! 🎉

-**Caveat:** My understanding is that installing an unpacked extension in this way will cause Chrome to [issue a new kind of security prompt] every time it is launched, which you'll have to ignore. 😕
+<s>**Caveat:** My understanding is that installing an unpacked extension in this way
+will cause Chrome to [issue a new kind of security prompt] every time it is launched, which you'll have to ignore. 😕</s>
+I see no security prompt for using an unpacked extension at least on macOS 10.14 Mojave with Chrome 88 and Developer Mode left on.

 [issue a new kind of security prompt]: https://news.ycombinator.com/item?id=25847171